pragmaticarun/dsWearableDataSet/README.md

 newTab <- cbind(subject,newTab)
 ```

-#Construct new dataset with mean for each subject and activity
+#10.
+Construct new dataset with mean for each subject and activity
 #install.packages("reshape2")
 Use the reshape to library to melt the dataset (group) based on subjects and activity while taking the mean function
 as the summarizing function.